How to write a great cover letter

 Try as hard as you possibly can to find a name to address your cover letter to.
 Most job postings will tell you who to contact, but if not it's definitely worth doing some research as this can make a big difference.

 If you're unsure, you can always check LinkedIn, or even just call up and ask!
-Someone should be able to give you a name, and it will show you've gone the extra mile.
+Someone should be able to give you a name, and it'll show that you've gone the extra mile.

-Make sure you remember to include both your own as well as the company's address on the letter as well (see template below for correct layout).
+Make sure you remember to include your own address as well as the company's on the letter as well (see template below for correct layout).

 Bonus tip: If you're addressing your letter to a named person, sign off with ‘Yours Sincerely'; if the name of the addressee is unknown, go for ‘Yours Faithfully'